cosmic-lang/cosmic/README.md

 let names: *[5]string = std/allocator.new([5]string) # Allocates an array and returns a raw pointer to it defer std/allocator.free(names) # Manual memory must be freed

-let loc name = "hello" # Will be stack allocated let name: string # The loc mode can be infered if the type is specified to be a non-reference type
+let name: string = "hello" # Specifying a non-reference type will be stack allocated
 ```

 ## Bindings are initialized to zero